-With just a few steps and a Harry & David meat and cheese basket, you too can make this swoon-worthy spread.
+With just a few steps and a meat and cheese basket, you too can make this swoon-worthy spread.

 Step 1: Create salami roses and rosettes

 To make salami roses, fold a piece of salami over the rim of a champagne flute.
-If you don’t have a champagne flute, you can use a regular glass — I recommend one with a narrow mouth so that the salami roses don’t end up too big.
+If you don’t have a champagne flute, you can use a regular glass; I recommend one with a narrow mouth so the salami roses don’t end up too big.
 Repeat the process with more salami, overlapping as you work your way around the glass.

 When the ring of folded salami feels tight, invert your glass over the charcuterie board and slide the glass out of the salami rose.
 Herb leaves like sage can be strategically placed with the roses to bring the floral theme to life.

-After creating 2-3 large salami roses, you can create mini rosettes by folding salami pieces in half then rolling a few of them together and securing them with toothpicks.
-I like to place the rosettes next to the larger salami ones to look like a group of rosebuds.
+After creating 2-3 large salami roses, you can create mini rosettes by folding salami pieces in half, and then rolling a few of them together and securing them with toothpicks.
+I like to place the rosettes next to the larger salami roses to make it look like a group of rosebuds.

 Step 2: Add cheese to the board

-Next, add a few different cheeses to your charcuterie board, like an aged Asiago and a nutty Gruyère.
+Next, add a few different cheeses, such as an aged Asiago and a nutty Gruyère, to your charcuterie board.
 Offering a variety of cheeses accommodates different guests’ preferences and provides options for mixing and matching flavors.

-Continuing with the floral theme of this board, I sliced the wedge of Asiago into long triangles to mimic petals and placed them in the middle of the board.
-I cubed the Gruyère and placed them at the corners of the board to provide visual contrast with the circular salami roses.
+Continuing with the floral theme, I sliced the wedge of Asiago into long triangles to mimic petals and placed them in the middle of the board.
+I cut the Gruyère into cubes and placed them at the corners of the board to provide visual contrast with the circular salami roses.